sebw/pushtify/README.md

 kubectl apply -f deployment.yaml
 ```

-If connection to Gotify websocket is lost, the Python script will stop and the liveness probe will restart the pod.
+If connection to Gotify websocket is lost, the Python script will stop and the liveness probe will fail, triggering a restart of the pod.

 ### Running with Podman (or Docker)